rustic-rs/rustic/config/README.md

 config profile as a possible source of errors if you encounter problems.
 They could possibly shadow other values that you have already set.

-### Global Prometheus labels `[global.prometheus-labels]`
+### Global Metrics labels `[global.metrics-labels]`

-All given labels are reported to the Promethus Pushgateway, if it is configured.
+All given labels are included with the metrics, if it is configured.

 ### Repository Options `[repository]`